canonical/kafka-operator/docs/explanation/e-mirrormaker.md

 ## MirrorMaker2 overview

-Under the hood, MirrorMaker uses Kafka Connect source connectors to replicate data, those being the following:
+Under the hood, MirrorMaker uses Kafka Connect source connectors to replicate data.
+These include:

 - **MirrorSourceConnector** - replicates topics from an original cluster to a new cluster.
 It also replicates ACLs and is necessary for the MirrorCheckpointConnector to run
 - **MirrorCheckpointConnector** - periodically tracks offsets.
 If enabled, it also synchronizes consumer group offsets between the original and new clusters
 - **MirrorHeartbeatConnector** - periodically checks connectivity between the original and new clusters

-Together, they are used for cluster->cluster replication of topics, consumer groups, topic configuration and ACLs, preserving partitioning and consumer offsets.
+Together, they are used for cluster -> cluster replication of topics, consumer groups, topic configuration and ACLs, while preserving partitioning and consumer offsets.
 For more detail on MirrorMaker internals, consult the [MirrorMaker README.md](https://github.com/apache/kafka/blob/trunk/connect/mirror/README.md) and the [MirrorMaker 2.0 KIP](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0).
-In practice, it lets sync data one way between two live Apache Kafka clusters with minimal impact on the ongoing production service.
+In practice, it enables the one-way syncing of data between two Apache Kafka clusters with minimal impact on the ongoing production service.

-In short, MirrorMaker runs as a distributed service on the new cluster, and consumes all topics, groups and offsets from the still-active original cluster in production, before producing them one-way to the new cluster that may not yet be serving traffic to external clients.
-The original, in-production cluster is referred to as an ‘active’ cluster, and the new cluster still waiting to serve external clients is ‘passive’.
-The MirrorMaker service can be configured using much the same configuration as available for Kafka Connect.
+MirrorMaker runs as a distributed service on the target cluster.
+It can consume all or a subset of topics, groups, and offsets from the source (called `active`) cluster and replicate them one-way to the target (`passive`) cluster, which may not yet be serving external clients.

+In addition to the [MirrorMaker-specific configuration](https://kafka.apache.org/documentation/#mirrormakerconfigs), the MirrorMaker service can also be configured using many of the same settings as [Kafka Connect](https://kafka.apache.org/documentation/#connectconfigs).

+## Charmed MirorMaker integrator

+The [MirrorMaker Integrator charm](https://charmhub.io/mirrormaker-connect-integrator) enables the management of Apache Kafka Connect tasks to mirror and replicate topics from one Charmed Apache Kafka application to another.

+The MirrorMaker application has two endpoints that can be used with a Kafka cluster: `source` and `target`.
+The `source` endpoint is used to integrate with the active cluster, while the `target` endpoint is used to integrate with the passive cluster.